Ala Stanford

-Ala Stanford is an American pediatric surgeon.
+Ala Stanford (born December 1970) is an American pediatric surgeon.
 She is the founder of R.E.A.L.
 Concierge Medicine and the Black Doctors COVID-19 Consortium.
-She is also the first African-American female pediatric surgeon to be trained entirely in the United States.
+She is also the first African-American, female pediatric surgeon to be trained entirely in the United States.
+In 2024, Stanford joined the University of Pennsylvania as a professor of practice in the Department of Biology, and as director of Community Outreach for research activities in the Penn Institute for RNA Innovation.

+She is currently a candidate for the Democratic nomination for Pennsylvania's 3rd congressional district in the 2026 election, having been endorsed by retiring incumbent Dwight Evans.

 Early life and education

-Stanford was born in Germantown, Philadelphia to a teenage mother.
+Stanford was born in Germantown, Philadelphia, to a teenaged mother.
 A few years later, her father went off to college while her mother worked, leaving Stanford in charge of her younger brother.
 Following high school, Stanford enrolled at Pennsylvania State University for her undergraduate degree and medical degree.
 Upon graduating from the Penn State University College of Medicine, Stanford finished her residency at SUNY Downstate Medical Center and the University of Pittsburgh Medical Center.
 Stanford subsequently became the first African-American female pediatric surgeon to be trained entirely in the United States.